Samyukta-14/Precision-Farming-Tool/README.md

-# 🌱 PrecisionFarm:Crop & Fertilizer Recommendation System
+# 🌱 PrecisionFarm: Crop & Fertilizer Recommendation System

 ## Project Overview
 PrecisionFarm is an intelligent agricultural decision support tool developed for a minor project at my university .
 The system provides data-driven recommendations for optimal crop selection and fertilizer application based on soil pH levels, climate conditions, and soil moisture content.